diogro/expressionVariance-manuscript/main.md

 \vspace{0.5cm}

 ![Overview of the distribution of transcriptional variance across studies.
 (A) Heatmap showing the correlation in transcriptional variance across studies (as the Spearman correlation of gene expression standard deviations).
 Pairs of studies with more similar patterns of gene expression variance have higher correlations.
-Studies are shown in the same order as in Fig S1A.
-(B) Distribution of the pairwise Spearman correlations between studies shown in the previous panel.
+Studies are shown in the same order as in S1A Fig. (B) Distribution of the pairwise Spearman correlations between studies shown in the previous panel.
 (C) PCoA using the distance between studies derived from the pairwise correlations.
 (D) Density plot of standard deviations after z-normalization.
 Each distribution is colored by study.
 The inset plot shows the distribution of mean-centered standard deviations grouped and colored by study, without normalization.
 The corresponding rug plots show the location of the highest-ranking gene in standard deviation rank ([_hbb_]{.smallcaps}) (right, blue) and lowest ([_wdr33_]{.smallcaps}) (left, red).](figures/fig1.png){#fig:sd_corr}

 ## Data sets

-We use 57 publicly available human gene expression RNA-seq data sets which were derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section, and a complete metadata table for each study is available in S1 Dataset.
+We use 57 publicly available human gene expression RNA-seq data sets which were derived from the publications listed in Table \ref{tab1} of the [Methods](#Methods) section, and a complete metadata table for each study is available in S1 Dataset.
 We only use data sets that fulfilled the following conditions: samples came from bulk RNA-seq (and no single cell approaches), data sets were associated with a publication, sample-level metadata was available, and the post-filtering sample size was greater than 10 (note that we did not include data from non-baseline/exposure/stimulated datasets).
 Our focus is on bulk RNA-seq data sets because we are interested in studying population level variation.
 In particular, we are interested in variation due to segregating genetic variants, which is expected to contribute to the evolution of gene expression, and studies using bulk RNA tend to have many more genetically variable biological replicates.
 These data sets span 13 different tissue types and the post-filtering mean sample size we used for each data set was 390, with a median of 251, and ranged from 12 to 2931 samples.